 The North Woods, Central Park’s largest woodland, and the landscapes around the Harlem Meer are home to a collection of the City’s most showstopping trees—many of which are over 100 years old!
 In anticipation of the new center at the Harlem Meer, which will feature a green roof with various species of trees, we’re spotlighting some of the area’s longtime leafy residents.

-The Central Park Conservancy’s tree care manager, Peter Haupt, has been caring for the Park’s over 18,000 trees for over a decade!
-In his current role, he leads the Conservancy’s team of expert arborists in ensuring the health and beauty of 170-plus species of these complex and diverse plants.
-You could say he knows a thing or two about Central Park’s trees, and he’s thrilled to share some of our passionate Tree Care team’s insider knowledge.
+The Central Park Conservancy’s tree care team cares for the Park’s over 18,000 trees.
+They are responsible for ensuring the health and beauty of 170-plus species of these complex and diverse plants.
+You could say they know a thing or two about Central Park’s trees, and they're thrilled to share some of their insider knowledge.

 How many of these iconic trees can you spot in the Park’s Harlem landscapes?
 We promise, they’re even more breathtaking in person.